stingergraph/stinger/README.md

 The templates can use the following variables (where one of the two source and one of the two destination variables must be used):

-    $source_str         - The source vertex name
+    $source_str         - The source vertex name.
     $source             - The source of the edge as a number (must be able to parse as an integer less than the maximum vertex ID in the STINGER server).
-    $source_type        - A string representing the type of the source vertex
+    $source_type        - A string representing the type of the source vertex.
     $source_weight      - A number to be added to the weight of the source vertex (vertex weights start at zero).
     $destination_str    - The destination vertex name